domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 There is a raw truth that is visible here. --SamManero, YouTube user, in response to Werner Herzog's "On the Jungle and Nature"

-Say could not should. --John Elliott, Musical Artist
+Say could not should. --John Elliott, Musical Artist (personal conversation)

 It's a feature not a bug. --Source Unknown